scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 10 minutes

-Target up to 5 creatures in range you can see.
-Make a spellcasting roll, adding a bad die for every creature you target.
-On success, the move action costs 2 less AP and sprint costs 1 less AP.
-In addition, for every critical the targets move speed is increased by 1.
+Enchant up to 5 creatures you can see, imbuing them with unnatural speed.
+Make a spellcasting roll against a bad die per creature.
+On success, the creatures move and sprint actions cost 1 AP.
+In addition, for every critical the creatures move speed is increased by 1.

 Add an enhanced die for every level above 1st.